Sheet Options

 Width

-Allows typing custom width in millimetres.
+Allows typing custom width in millimeters.

 Height

-Allows typing custom height in millimetres.
+Allows typing custom height in millimeters.

 Orientation